 The Forestry Commission's John Wear, who is the official FC advisor on resilience says that the key to resilient woodlands is diversity in four forms -'age diversity' is recommended suggesting clear-felling of large areas is bad because all the trees used to restock the area will be the same age - so final felling needs to be staggered over several years or a continuous cover strategy adopted.

 John Wear also recommends structural diversity to reduce the risk of wind damage.
 'Species diversity and genetic diversity' are also key steps in making our woodlands more resilient but here there are some real tensions with other forestry objectives - for example lots of species diversity can jeopardise economies of scale.'
 It's an open question at the moment whether all this rhetoric about resilience will lead to much behavioural change or will just end up being a passing fad.'
 At the moment there are many foresters carrying on with "business as usual" in the virtually industrial plantations of Sitka spruce in Scotland and Northern England and these are surely the soft underbelly of British forestry. ˇ According to Andrew Cameron who has written a recent paper on the subject, "new planting and restocking should be established in mixtures" and he warns that the windier weather will require much earlier thinning.
-Being largely a monoculture of spruce, Scottish woodlands are very much at risk of any new disease which targets Sitka spruce - the current lack of diversity in Scottish forestry could make a disease of this sort a game-changer.ˇ Resilience is now talked about but determined action will be needed to prevent a disaster.
+Being largely a monoculture of spruce, Scottish woodlands are very much at risk of any new disease which targets Sitka spruce - the current lack of diversity in Scottish forestry could make a disease of this sort a game-changer.ˇ Resilience is now talked about (though robustness is an alternative term sometimes used) but determined action will be needed to prevent a disaster.